Hanamaru Hakata: Personal life

 His main nickname is Hanamaru.
 Some fans and entertainers called him Okazaki-san (岡崎さん) from his real name.
 Hakata started calling Okazaki-san Ameagari Kesshitai, Toru Hanahara of the death squadron, Hanamaru himself is grateful, that is also pleased from his family.
 At Ame Talk, he has appeared to food and drink performers such as "Onega Artist" and "Potato Salad Entertainer", "Frying Entertainer" every time, and it is sticking to food as "Only there is the only one winning Okichi-sensei" strongly, he mentioned his own wedding ceremony at the restaurant in Fukuoka city.

 Hakata is a fan of Fukuoka SoftBank Hawks and Avispa Fukuoka.
 From the time he was active in Fukuoka with the Hawks' players, both public and private exchanges were deep, and when Hawks won the 2011 series in Japan, they participated in a beer sponsoring a celebration party.
 Hakata catches balls and throws on his left.
 In the past, he was a fan of Hiroshima Toyo Carp until Hawks became the director of Fukuoka Yoshimoto of the time even after Hawks came to Fukuoka until it was turned into Hawks fans semi-compulsively.
 In his high school days, Hakata have subscribed to "Monthly Carp Fan", about Tomonori Maeda who made his professional baseball debut the same year as his entertainment debut, even now in 2013 "I can not say it with a loud voice but I like the most A good player is Maeda."

 He profess as saying that the youth was "Nagabuchi was one piece" and is also a fan of Tsuyoshi Nagabuchi, and has been traveling to Nagabuchi's new music announcement convention, etc. even after Tokyo, in the Ame-talk and "Tsuyoshi Nagabuchi" performances and talk about episodes with the singer, and in August 2015, "Tsuyoshi Nagabuchi 100,000 All Night - Live 2015 In Fuji Mountain Foot" with Parachute Butai, Goriken and others to see the concert.

 Family life

 With Hakata, he was acquainted with a friend who came as a customer when working part-time in an izakaya in Nakasu, and later married in 1998.
 They have two daughters.
-Momoko Okazaki, their second daughter, was a member of the female idol group Sakura Gakuin.
+Momoko Okazaki, their second daughter, was a member of the female idol group Sakura Gakuin and joined Babymetal in April 2023.
 Also, Hakata once appeared on Ame-talk "Daughter Deredele Entertainer", appealing his daughter liked (broadcast on 15 March 2012).